- What kind of camera do you need?

 Most of my photos were taken with the Nikon D7000 series (D7000 or D7100).
 The current model is the Nikon D7500.
 I’ve found this to be a fantastic mid-high-range crop-sensor DSLR.
 It’s also a great all-around camera that doesn’t break the bank.
 This is good for me because I tend to break equipment when I’m off in the backcountry for days on end.
 If you are leaning toward Canon, the 7D Mark II would be a similar model.

 Note there are more articles still to come on aurora shooting.
-Other important topics being focusing, understanding the histogram (more detail in getting the exposure right), and using a tripod.
+Other important topics are focusing, understanding the histogram (more detail in getting the exposure right), and using a tripod.
 For focus, you can start with a focus at infinity (simple), or find the hyperfocal distance for your lens (at a given aperture and focal length).
 For now, I can refer you to the Cambridge in Color site.

 If you would like to support more content like this, please consider coffee as motivation!
 Thanks!

 All images copyright Lee W Petersen – Please contact for usage: firstname.lastname@example.org

 The full-frame camera advantage comes from the larger sensors, which can collect more light per pixel.
 As a result, there is less random noise.
 The aurora here was fairly active but not very bright.
 Being able to increase the ISO to 2500 was very helpful to capture.

 Aurora and a bright moon can make fantastic shots as long as the northern lights are bright enough to be seen against the moonlight.
-It’s great when you can get real foreground and not just silhouettes!
+It’s great when you can get the real foreground and not just silhouettes!